Harvester Bass Club Official Rules - Approved January 2018

 If you are late for tournament sign-in, but the pre-meeting is still ongoing, you will be allowed to fish but will be the blast off boat.
 If you are late for the weigh-in, you will forfeit the ability to weigh-in.
 Late means no coin in the drop box at the designated time.

 Pounds accumulated will determine tournament score.
-All fish must be 14” measured with an official club measuring board and only Largemouth, Smallmouth and Kentucky bass will be accepted.
+All fish, unless otherwise noted by individual tournament rules, must be 14” measured with an official club measuring board and only Largemouth, Smallmouth and Kentucky bass will be accepted.
 A fish is measured with mouth closed and tail squeezed.
 A short fish brought to the scale will result in the team’s short fish AND biggest fish being disqualified.
 The number of fish allowed to be scored is limited to 5 fish for weekend and Thursday tournaments and 3 fish for Tuesday night tournaments.
 At no time shall any boat have more than the club limit set for the event except for the purposes of culling.
 All culling must be done immediately upon catching a fish putting a team over the 3 or 5 fish per boat limit.
 Any team weighing dead fish shall be assessed a 0.5lbs penalty for each dead fish.
 A dead fish is not allowed to be counted for a Big Bass prize.
 Release boats when necessary, are voluntary.
 No volunteers will result in 2 boats being selected by draw.

 15. Total Weight Ties: